topological-modular-forms/Hundar-temp/README.md

-# Lazy Darwin
+# Hundar

-Lazy Darwin is a free and open-source ty­pe­fa­ce intended for book and article writing, with a particular focus on aca­de­mic and scientific usage.
+Hundar is a free and open-source ty­pe­fa­ce intended for book and article writing, with a particular focus on aca­de­mic and scientific usage.
 The typeface aims to cover a very wide range of languages, as well as provide support for specialist usage in subjects like medievalist studies and linguistics.
-Lazy Darwin will also come in several different optical sizes, as well as have an accompanying math font.
+Hundar will also come in several different optical sizes, as well as have an accompanying math font.

 ![Sample Image](documentation/logo.png)